n2p5/stint/README.md

 ## Overview

 Stint enables users to create ephemeral session signers that can perform limited blockchain actions without requiring constant hardware wallet interaction.
 The system uses Cosmos SDK's `authz` and `feegrant` modules combined with WebAuthn Passkeys for secure, deterministic key derivation.

+## Why would I want this?

+A session signer, when narrowly scoped, can be useful for simplifying the User Experience (UX) for for social dApps that use a low fee and gas structure for on-chain interactivity.

+- **Social media interactions**: Enable users to "like", "repost", or comment on-chain without signing popups
+- **Profile and settings updates**: Make small changes to on-chain profiles or preferences seamlessly
+- **Gaming and play-to-earn**: Allow in-game actions like moves, item trades, or achievement claims without interrupting gameplay
+- **Recurring payments or tips**: Set up limited spending for content creators, subscriptions, or micro-donations
+- **DAO participation**: Vote on a set of proposals without hardware wallet interaction for each vote

 ## Key Concept